dihardchallenge/dihard3workshop/_pages/presentation.md

 # Question and Answer session
 Questions will be posted by the audience using Zoom Webinar's Q&A tool and presenters will then be able to answer them live after the video.
 There are two methods to submit questions:
-1. Audience could click the "Raise Hand" button to request speaking.
+1. Click the "Raise Hand" button to request asking questions live after the video.
-2. Audience could click "Q&A" button and text questions in the dialog box.
+2. Click "Q&A" button to open the Q&A platform and text questions in the dialog box.
 The session chairs will select questions submitted by audience and convey them to the presenting authors.